fshowalter/movielog-archive/reviews/for-the-defense-1930.md

 :date: 2014-10-11
 :imdb_id: tt0020896
 :grade: C-
+:pull_quote: As melodramas go, _For the Defense_ isn’t a bad one.
+Early on, when Bill’s riding high, his urbane charm, affinity for alcohol, and underworld connections foreshadow Powell’s famous turn as Nick Charles in the _Thin Man_ series of films.
 ---
 _For the Defense_ stars William Powell as Bill Foster.
 Bill is a slick defense lawyer famous for using any technicality or loophole to get his clients an acquittal, despite their obvious guilt.
 He’s so well-respected in the underworld that, when his car’s stolen, the crooks return it after getting a look at the registration.